Blog Tips & Tricks

 URL structures can be altered by themes (Page templates sometimes fail to transfer) which may result in 404 errors.

-Step 1: Flush Permalinks (same way)
+Step 1: Flush permalinks (same way)

 • Navigate to Settings > Permalinks in your WordPress dashboard.